VincenzoPaternoster/Tableau-An-Analysis-of-Superstore-s-Products-in-Europe/README.md

 ## 🎯 Project objectives

 1. Develop an interactive dashboard that allows business to monitor:

-  a.
-Sales trends over time
+      - Sales trends over time

-  b.
-Profit by country
+      - Profit by country

-  c.
-Quantity of products shipped by shipping class
+      - Quantity of products shipped by shipping class

 3. Create a Tableau story that shows:

-  a.
-Products to allocate more budget to
+      - Products to allocate more budget to

-  b.
-Products to allocate less budget to
+      - Products to allocate less budget to

-  c.
-Products to eliminate
+      - Products to eliminate

 ---